hackebrot/python-super/README.md

 Code examples for teaching Python's super. 🦸‍♀️

+## Requirements

-The examples use Python 3.8 and code is formatted with black.
+The examples require Python 3.6 or newer and the packages in `requirements.txt`.

-# Community
+## Community

 Please note that **python-super** is released with a [Contributor Code of Conduct][code of conduct].
 By participating in this project you agree to